 Freelance life can be bumpy and I take nothing for granted.
 A particularly low point came in late 2013 after almost draining a savings account.
-I forced myself into a few weeks of Christmas-time work at a research call centre where I previously worked as an undergraduate.
-Soon after I secured communications consultancy work with a tech recruiter and was able to financially breathe again.
+I forced myself into a few weeks of Christmas-time work at a research call centre where I previously worked when studying at university.
+Soon after, I secured communications consultancy work with a tech recruiter and was able to financially breathe again.

-As a freelancer you must carefully manage finances, squirrelling away funds when business is going well, in anticipation of quiet periods and of necessary investment in equipment.
+As a freelancer, you must carefully manage finances, squirrelling away funds when business is going well, in anticipation of quiet periods, and in anticipation of necessary investment in equipment and general business costs.

 You must try to hold your nerve, trust in your network, experiment, try out proactive business ideas, pitch for work, accept rejection, accept periods of bad luck, be open to new opportunities.
 Do not become gloomy and bitter about your peers online who appear to be doing so much better.
 Be careful with the amount of time you spend on social media, thinking it sacred, or ‘The Solution’.
 Do not invest too much meaning in the giddying metrics of likes and followers.
 Do not beat yourself up too badly.

-But knowing the best things to do and actually doing them are extremely different things.
+But knowing what is best to do and actually doing it: two very different things.
 Freelance life can be charted in fluctuating levels of self-belief and optimism.
 There is a key requirement for mental toughness, reserves of resilience and perseverance.

 Never knowing what lies ahead, or even just around the corner, is always a worry.

 This can be a good thing and a bad thing.
 You can always feed yourself blind hope that something brilliant might suddenly happen along.
-But the truth is that work rarely feels secure and you have to live with it.
-As a freelancer you may have reduced capacity to financially forecast, budget and plan.
+But the truth is that a lot of freelance life feels insecure, and you have to live with it.
+As a freelancer, you may have reduced capacity to financially forecast, budget and plan.
 That is, compared with someone who knows the precise sum of money that will land in their account each month: people I still look at with envy from time to time.